spencermountain/wtf_wikipedia/README.md

 })
 ```

+## Performance:

+It is not the fastest parser, and is very unlikely to beat a [single-pass parser](https://www.mediawiki.org/wiki/Alternative_parsers) in C or Java.

+Using [dumpster-dive](https://github.com/spencermountain/dumpster-dive), this library can parse a full english wikipedia in around 4 hours on a macbook.
+That's about 100 pages/second, per thread.

 <!-- spacer -->
 <img height="50px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>
 <div align="center">
   <img height="50px" src="https://user-images.githubusercontent.com/399657/68221824-09809d80-ffb8-11e9-9ef0-6ed3574b0ce8.png"/>
 </div>

-## Performance:

-Using [dumpster-dive](https://github.com/spencermountain/dumpster-dive), this library can parse a full english wikipedia in around 4 hours.
-That's about 100 pages/second, per thread.

 ## See also: